MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-protection-app-initialization-cpp.md

 ## Next Steps

-Now that your initialization code is complete, you're ready for the next quickstart, where you'll start to experience the MIP Protection API.
+Now that your initialization code is complete, you're ready for the next quickstart, where you'll start to experience the MIP Protection SDK.

 > [!div class="nextstepaction"]
 > [List protection templates](quick-protection-list-templates-cpp.md)